Where is Heathcote located?

 Do I need to bring food to Heathcote?

 Heathcote members do not share meals except on special occasions.
-On Visitor Days and for organized events, we usually provide snacks and drinks to participants.
+On Visitor Days and for organized events, we will usually host a potluck.

 Is Heathcote’s public space available to other organizations or events, such as seminars and retreats?